VLSI-Shubh/Mealy-and-Moore-with-Identical-outputs/README.md

 These diagrams clearly illustrate how both FSM models handle the same pattern detection logic using different architectural approaches.

-This diagram shows the state transitions for detecting `1011`.
-The Mealy FSM uses 4 states, while the Moore FSM extends it to 5 states to isolate the output behavior.

 ---

 ## 📁 Project Files